How AI Will Reshape Political Campaigns in Nigeria’s 2027 Elections

 In 2015, Nigerians watched a sitting president lose a general election — the first time in the country’s history.
 The tools that shifted that outcome were not tanks or tribunal motions.
 They were spreadsheets, digital voter databases, and the disciplined use of demographic micro-targeting.
 In 2027, the tools will be exponentially more powerful.
 Campaigns that understand artificial intelligence will have a structural advantage over those that do not.
 Those who ignore it may not recover.

 Nigeria is heading into its 2027 general elections with a political environment defined by anxiety, and an electorate increasingly fluent in digital media.
 Into this terrain, AI arrives not as a novelty but as a force multiplier — one that can determine which message a voter sees, how a candidate’s image is managed in real time, whether a rumour is neutralised before it metastasises, and how efficiently ground forces are deployed on election day.
-This is not speculative.
-It is already underway globally — and Nigerian political operatives are watching.

 KEY CONTEXT FIGURES